 The Academic Advisory System or Sistem Penasihatan Akademik (PA) is implemented by FKAAS to ensure the students’ academic performance and their welfare are monitored.
 The system appoints academic staff as academic advisors, with 15–30 students assigned to each academic advisor.
 Academic advisors are responsible in advising and counseling students in academic matters during their pursuit of education in the university.
 By having an Online Advisory System, which is known as PA Online, the academic advisory system has been made simpler.
 With the PA Online system, the academic advisor is able monitor the students’ performance and establish interaction with the students.

 FKAAS focuses on the performance of its students, particularly in academics.
 Activities have been planned in order to help students improve their academic performance and skills.
 For instance, underachieving students (i.e. those who are under probation, having CPA < 2.0) will be sent to special programs that motivate and assist them to achieve better academic performance.
 Students benefit from the good practices in learning and effective studying, so that students will be able to cope with their studies and rise above overwhelming pressures of being a student.
-Qualified counselors will also provide guidance and try to assist them in solving their problems.
-Qualified counsellors will also provide guidance and try to assist them in solving their problems.
+Qualified counsellors also provide guidance and try to assist students in solving their problems.
 The university’s Counselling Department (under the Student Development Center) plays its role in assisting the development of cognitive and emotional attributes among students.
 The department, with the help of the faculty has dealt with many cases, such as emotional, mental, personal, family and financial problems.

 The university's Student Affairs (HEP) Office, through its Student Welfare & Financing Unit ensures that students are provided with all of the basic necessities and receive assistance whenever required.
 Elsewhere, the Student Housing & Transportation Center is responsible for providing accommodation on and off campus, and managing bus shuttle service for students.
 Student Residential Colleges have been set up across the campus and off-campus, providing decent living spaces at the lowest of costs for students.
 Students also have access to health services provided for free at the University Health Center, and are eligible for treatment at Government Hospitals and Clinics.
 All students are insured at a very low annual premium.
 The student insurance provides protection 24 hours a day, anywhere in the world.
 The university also provides food for under-privileged students through its Sabil Al-Hikmah food for students program.
 FKAAS also has dedicated a Food For Charity Corner and a Food Bank for students.